 - No Cost to students: All costs are covered by the University - this includes program materials, lodging and meals for the five days.

 - Spots are limited.
-Applicants will be notified by mid-April if they have been selected to participate.
+Applicants will be notified by late March if they have been selected to participate.